-Because we believe that international experiences are extremely valuable to residents’ clinical training, we offer one-month rotations in places such as Kenya, Peru, Ecuador, Guatemala, and Haiti.
+Because we believe that international experiences are extremely valuable to residents’ clinical training, we offer one-month rotations in a variety of international sites.
 These rotations provide our residents with the opportunity to be immersed in another culture and to experience medical practice in an entirely different environment.
-The Colorado School of Public Health’s Center for Global Health (CGH), at the University of Colorado Anschutz Medical Campus, coordinates health activities across the University of Colorado campuses as well as forming partnerships with other groups in Colorado dedicated to creating advances in global health.
+The Colorado School of Public Health’s Center for Global Health (CGH) at the University of Colorado Anschutz Medical Campus coordinates health activities across the University of Colorado campuses as well as forming partnerships with other groups in Colorado dedicated to creating advances in global health.
 CGH is intricately connected to Children’s Hospital Colorado.
 CGH’s director, Dr. Stephen Berman, is a Professor of Pediatrics and a past President of the American Academy of Pediatrics.
 The Maternal and Child Health Division at CGH was recently designated by the World Health Organization as a Collaborating Center for Promoting Family and Child Health, one of only two programs in the Americas to receive this designation.
 CGH has also newly developed a Fellowship in Pediatric Global Health.
 CGH offers many opportunities for both medical students and residents to participate in research and clinical work.

 Our program runs a weekly course in medical Spanish throughout the summer, taught by bilingual residents.
 The course is designed to help all residents develop basic language skills, become more culturally aware, and become skilled in using interpreter services.
 While one cannot become proficient in a new language in this time, residents learn how to negotiate language and cultural barriers.
 Many residents do find that they are proficient in basic medical Spanish by the end of the residency.